Phylogenetic network models as graphical models: The displayed tree model

 \section{The displayed tree model}

 Phylogenetic network models arise as special cases of the general DAG graphical model by putting multiple types of restrictions on the DAGs that can arise, the particular structure of the conditional distributions that are used, and the fact that many of the variables are unobserved random variables (i.e.~hidden random variables or latent random variables).
-Throughout, all the random variables $X_i$ are assumed to have the same state space $\Sigma$ (which for many models is $\Sigma = \{A,C,G,T\}$).
+Throughout, all the random variables $X_i$ are assumed to have the same state space $\Sigma$ (which for many models is $\Sigma = \{\mathtt{A},\mathtt{C},\mathtt{G},\mathtt{T}\}$).

-First, we describe the restrictions on the graphs that can arise.
-Typically (though not exclusively) we assume that there is a single vertex in $G$ that has no parents.
-This node is the root ancestor of all the other nodes in the graph.
-In a biological setting, it represents the most recent common ancestor of the species present in the graph.
+First, we describe the restrictions on the DAGs that can arise.
+Different types of vertices in a network model have different names: \begin{itemize} \item Root vertices: indegree 0 \item Leaf vertices: outdegree 0 \item Tree vertices: indegree 1 \item Reticulation vertices: indegree $> 1$ \end{itemize} Typically (though not exclusively) we assume that there is a single root in $G$.
+This node represents a common ancestor of all the nodes in the graph.
 Sometimes the graphs that can arise in network models are further restricted in various ways, but technically any other type of directed acyclic graph could occur.

-A typical assumption is to make constraints on the types of vertices that can occur.
-Special types of vertices in the phylogenetic network are as follows \begin{itemize} \item Root vertices: indegree 0 \item Leaf vertices: outdegree 0 \item Tree vertices: indegree 1 \item Reticulation vertices: indegree $> 1$ \end{itemize} Often one restricts to binary phylogenetic networks, in which case we assume that the root has degree $2$, leaves have degree $1$, and all other vertices have degree $3$.
+Often one restricts to binary phylogenetic networks, in which case we assume that the root has degree $2$, leaves have degree $1$, and all other vertices have degree $3$.
 However, we will see that even if we only care about binary phylogenetic networks, it is useful to look at phylogenetic networks more broadly.
 There are many other families of network restrictions that one could add which concern the relations between types of vertices in the network.
 See \cite{Kong2022} for an extensive survey on different types of phylogenetic networks.

+In many modeling contexts with phylogenetic networks, it is useful to consider networks with parallel edges.
+However, for the displayed tree model with a mutation process that is closed under convex combinations, this model is equivalent to a model without parallel edges, so we can safely ignore this condition and assume our DAGs are simple.
+This will be discussed in detail in Proposition \ref{prop:2blob}.
 For this note, we do not need to make any other restrictions.

 \begin{ex} Consider the network on the left in Figure \ref{fig:6sunlet}.
 The root is vertex $3$.
 Vertices $\alpha, \beta, \gamma, \delta, \epsilon,$ and $\zeta$ are leaves.
 Vertex $6$ is a reticulation vertex.
 All other vertices are tree vertices. \end{ex}